The Queen of Hearts (poem): Adaptations

 "The Queen of Hearts" is quoted in and forms the basis for the plot of Lewis Carroll's Alice's Adventures in Wonderland, Chapter XI: "Who Stole the Tarts?", a chapter that lampoons the British legal system through means of the trial of the Knave of Hearts, where the rhyme is presented as evidence.
 The poem became more popular after its inclusion in Carroll's work.

-In the 1972 film Alice's Adventures in Wonderland, this nursery rhyme is sung by Michael Crawford.